teamclouday/AndroidTrackpad/Windows/README.md

 ### How to build
 Prepare ```external/glew```, ```external/ImGui```, and ```external/SDL2``` under this folder (download from website)
 with ```include``` and ```lib``` (or ```src``` in case of ImGui) folder in each
+ImGui should also include source and header files for SDL2 and OpenGL3 implementations
 libs for glew should be compiled static (both in x86 and x64)
 libs for SDL2 should have both x86 and x64, and put with dll into ```lib```
 Open solution file ```*.sln``` in visual studio and build